 - Email Livable@AARP.org — with your Name, Mailing Address, and the and Publication Number D20447

-* We can send one copy per request.
+We can send one copy per request.
 Allow up to 4 weeks for delivery.
 Bulk orders will be considered.
-If seeking additional copies please send us an email that explains why and identifies the organization you are representing, if any.
-Allow up to 4 weeks for delivery.
-Please email questions to Livable@AARP.org.
+If seeking additional copies please send us an email that explains why and identifies the organization you are with, if any.

 Page updated October 2020